SerenityOS/serenity/Base/usr/share/man/man7/KeyboardShortcuts.md

 ## Description

-This is a collection of common keyboard shortcuts in SerenityOS.
+This is a collection of common keyboard shortcuts in SilkOS.

 ### Keywords